maxlid3/kauma-testing-framework/README.md

 # kauma-testing-framework
 This is a testing framework for the TINF23CS course 'Cryptanalysis.
 Some testcases are provided, but you can add your own testcases at any time.

 This repository is directly part of my kauma-project.
-That's why I will **not accept any external contributions** to my code, since only my own work shall be graded.<br>
+That's why I will **not accept any external contributions** to my code, since only my own work shall be graded.
+You can still submit issues, I will fix them.<br>
 But you can feel free using my testing-framework and modifying it for your own needs.

 This testing-framework works for **Python implementations** on **Windows and Linux**.
 This framework does **not support compiled programming languages**.